dylan-davidson/Core-Connect-4/Core.md

 **Illegal Moves**

-Any other user input, including a position off the game board or a column that is full, will result in an error message and the player must re-enter the move.
-The error message is:
+Any other user input will be either: a position off the game board or a column that is full.
+These will result in an error message and the player must re-enter the move.
+Thus, this means that you do **not** need to (and should not) check for bad user input, as the logic is fairly complex.
+The error message to print upon an illegal move is:
 <pre><code>ILLEGAL MOVE: Try again</code></pre>

-This means that you do **not** need to check for bad user input.

 **Game Over with a Win or Draw**